AI AND AUTOMATION

 FAQs

 Why do AI automation vendors not publish pricing?
 Scope variation is the honest answer.
 A 1-agent intake pipeline and a 6-agent document processing system are both "AI automation" but share almost no cost structure.
 Vendors who publish flat rates are typically selling templated tools, not custom builds.
-CloudNSite publishes its tier pricing openly because the Discovery Audit is what allows a fixed quote to be credible in the first place.
+CloudNSite publishes its tier pricing openly because the Current State Assessment is what allows a fixed quote to be credible in the first place.

-What is the Discovery Audit and why is it paid?
-The $999 Discovery Audit is a fixed-fee engagement that produces a workflow map, automation opportunities, an ROI and risk readout, and a recommended build path.
-It is not working code or a full technical spec; it is the diagnostic that makes a credible build quote possible, and the fee is credited toward the build.
-Larger or more complex scopes may move into a quoted Discovery Sprint after the intro call.
+What is the Current State Assessment and why is it paid?
+The $999 Current State Assessment is a fixed-fee engagement that produces a workflow map, automation opportunities, an ROI and risk readout, and a recommended build path.
+It is not working code or a full technical spec; it is the diagnostic that makes a credible build quote possible, and the fee is credited under the published terms toward one implementation SOW of $12,000 or more signed within 30 calendar days and applied to the final invoice; the Defined Automation Build does not qualify.
+Larger or more complex scopes may move into a custom-scoped Current State Assessment after the AI Strategy Call.
 Skipping discovery entirely is the single most common cause of cost overruns in AI implementation projects.

 How do I calculate ROI before committing to an AI automation build?
 Start by measuring the actual fully loaded cost of the manual process you want to automate: staff hours, error rates, rework time, and any downstream costs from delays or mistakes.
 Then compare that monthly cost against the build cost plus managed service.
 Most well-scoped CloudNSite implementations recover the build cost within 1 to 3 months and continue to compound over the life of the managed service.
 The free ROI Calculator at cloudnsite.com/tools/roi-calculator runs this calculation based on your specific inputs.